 A certified food service manager and/or food service employee is required to be on duty whenever the food service establishment is open for business or preparing food.
 All food service establishments are required to post the certificates issued by the Board of Health.

-Effective February 1, 2011 the fee for the Certified Food Service Manager Course will increase from $25.00 to $35.00 per person.
-The retest fee will increase from $13.00 to $15.00 per test.
-The fee adjustment is due to increase costs associated with the food safety certification program.
+The fee for the Certified Food Service Manager Course is $35.00 per person.
+The retest fee is $15.00 per test.

 Click Here for a explanation of the process and an application.